All about discount

 Promote the Discounts Clearly

 Your discounts won't drive sales if no one knows about them.
 Highlight the tiered discount structure in your email marketing, on product pages, and with on-site pop-ups.
-Use clear calls to action like "Spend $50 more and unlock 20% off your total purchase!"
-You could even run limited-time offers to create urgency.

 Pro Tip: Make sure the discount tiers are apparent, both on desktop and mobile.
 If people can't figure out how much more to spend to get a better deal, you risk losing them.